Cornelius Castoriadis: Paris and the Chaulieu–Montal Tendency

 Once in Paris, Castoriadis joined the Trotskyist Parti Communiste Internationaliste (PCI).
-He and Claude Lefort (a student of Maurice Merleau-Ponty) constituted a Chaulieu–Montal Tendency in the French PCI in 1946.
+He and Claude Lefort (a student of Maurice Merleau-Ponty) constituted a Chaulieu–Montal Tendency (so called after their pseudonyms) in the French PCI in 1946.
 In August 1946, Castoriadis published his article "On the Regime and Against the Defense of the USSR", which addressed the "Russian question"—that is, the nature of Stalinist Russia—rejecting the Trotskyist characterization of the Soviet Union as a degenerated workers' state.
 Castoriadis acknowledged that the October Revolution had degenerated, but this alone does not explain the structure of the new type of regime.

 In 1948, Castoriadis and Lefort experienced their final disenchantment with Trotskyism (and its Leninist foundations), leading them to break away to found the libertarian socialist and councilist group and journal Socialisme ou Barbarie (S. ou B., 1949–1966), which included Jean-François Lyotard and Guy Debord as members for a while, and profoundly influenced the French intellectual left.
 Castoriadis had links with the group known as the Johnson–Forest Tendency (a Trotskyist tendency in the United States associated with Marxist humanist theorists C. L. R. James, Raya Dunayevskaya, and Grace Lee Boggs) until 1958.
 Strongly influenced by Castoriadis and Socialisme ou Barbarie was the British group Solidarity, led by Maurice Brinton.